 - Rural energy cooperatives

-A good resource for ensuring your organization qualifies is The White House’s page on direct pay.
+A good resource for confirming your organization’s eligibility is The White House’s page on direct pay.

 As a quick note: organizations that qualify for the IRA’s other new program, transferability, won’t be eligible for direct pay.
-Transferability is geared towards organizations that are for-profit enterprises but do not have tax equity for various reasons.
+Transferability is geared toward for-profit organizations that lack tax equity for various reasons.
 Instead of receiving a direct payment, they can transfer the tax credit to another entity for a price.

-Your organization will only be eligible for one of these, but not both.
+Your organization will be eligible for only one of these, not both.
 If you’re a non-profit, government entity, or another tax-exempt organization, chances are you’ll have to take the direct pay route.

 Possible Challenges Non-profit Organizations Should Watch Out For with Direct Pay

-Shaving 30% off your solar installation costs can be huge in terms of the long-term return on the investment.
+Shaving 30% off your solar installation costs can significantly improve long-term return on investment.

 Earmarked Funding